Joel-Raju/cordova-RetrofitHTTP/README.md

 # cordova-RetrofitHTTP
-This is a Cordova/ PhoneGap Plugin (only for Android) which helps to perform HTTP requests using the awesome Retrofit &amp; OkHTTP libraries from Square.
+A Cordova/ PhoneGap Plugin (for Android only) which helps to perform HTTP requests using the awesome Retrofit 2 library under the hood.

 This project is inspired by https://github.com/wymsee/cordova-HTTP